Babra-intern/Git-101/soultions.md

 # Excercise 1

 Linus Torvalds created  github in 2005

 Git is a version control system designed to help keep track of changes in software development.
-It also allows developers  to work on a project simultaneously with interfering each other's work
+It also allows developers  to work on a project simultaneously with interfering each other's work.

 # Excercise 2